flatironinstitute/finufft/docs/install.rst

   virtualenv -p /usr/bin/python3 env1
   . env1/bin/activate

 Now you are in a virtual environment that starts from scratch.
 All pip installed packages will go inside the env1 directory.
-(You can get out of the environment by typing ``deactivate``)
+(You can get out of the environment by typing ``deactivate``).
+Also see documentation for ``conda``.
+You then should use ``make python`` instead of ``make python3`` in the above.

 Tips for installing optional dependencies